getsentry/sentry-docs/src/_includes/common/filter-events.md

 When choosing a sampling rate, the goal is to not collect *too* much data, but to collect enough data that you are able to draw meaningful conclusions.
 If you’re not sure what rate to choose, start with a low value and gradually increase it as you learn more about your traffic patterns and volume, until you’ve found a rate which lets you balance performance and cost concerns with data accuracy.

-## Using Hints
+### Using Hints

-Hints are available in two places: `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
+Hints are available in two places:

+1. `beforeSend` / `beforeBreadcrumb`
+2. `eventProcessors`

 Event and Breadcrumb `hints` are objects containing various information used to put together an event or a breadcrumb.
 Typically `hints` hold the original exception so that additional data can be extracted or grouping can be affected.

 For events, those are things such as `event_id`,  `originalException`,  `syntheticException` (used internally to generate cleaner stack trace), and any other arbitrary `data` that you attach.